pyControl/docs/docs/user-guide/hardware.md

 >
 > - The driver ICs on driver lines (see below) can sink up to 150mA per driver line.
 > - Cat 5 network cable (used to connect devices to behaviour ports) can carry up to 0.6A per conductor.
 The maximum current that can safely be drawn in total from the 12V and 5V lines on the behaviour port is 0.6A as all the current returns via the ground line.
-> - The voltage regulator on the breakout board that powers the behaviour port 5V lines can source aproximately 300mA of current, which is shared by the 5V lines on all behaviour ports.
+> - The voltage regulator on the breakout board that powers the behaviour port 5V lines can source approximately 300mA of current, which is shared by the 5V lines on all behaviour ports.

 ### Behaviour ports